 I didn’t grow up in a Christian family, and not even in a Christian country.
 Back in the day, people in my country weren’t very in tune with the concept of Christian and any foreign religion.
 My mom spent a lot of time working, and I was a ‘do whatever I want kid.’
 If you know what I meant.

-Not just my grades were in the D’s…… I, myself, was the D’s—disrespectful, delinquent, destructive, dreadful tom boy.
+Not just my grades were in the D’s…… I, myself, was the D’s—disrespectful, delinquent, destructive, dreadful tomboy.
 I would hate to have an untamed kid like me ya know.
-I was such a bad kid that’s why I’m so afraid of having kids, aside the money issue.
+I was such a bad kid that’s why I’m so afraid of having kids, aside from the money issue.

 God has always taken me down a treacherous path but he always guides me along the way.
 Often times I feel that wow maybe god has really abandoned me.
 God had given me the most challenging way to complete my education, a secure social life, find the right boyfriend, and becoming an American citizen.

 Attending American college as an immigrant of a foreign country was incredibly challenging beyond words, especially managing my finances on my own.
 Not to mention things only went harder from there.
 It took me 4 years of balancing between part-time jobs and classes to obtain my bachelor’s degree, 5 years of being in the wrong romantic relationships to find the right one, over 7 years of working experience and 25 interviews to find one job, 10 years of headache and thousands of dollars just to become an American citizen.
 With all these challenges that God present to me, I have become stronger.
 I came from being a lonely, class-failing social outcast, crying in my bed every day to a working professional with a degree and a family here today testifying for god.

 God’s love is infinite, and he will always continue his amazing work in everyone’s life.